 Before Your First Fitting

-- Decide which accessories -- jewelry, headpiece, wrap, bag -- you want to wear with your dress and buy or order them.
+Decide which accessories—jewelry, headpiece, wrap, bag—you want to wear with your dress and buy or order them.

 Your First Fitting

 The first fitting usually takes place about six weeks before your wedding day.
 Just like when you were shopping, it helps to bring one eagle-eyed friend or family member along for advice.
-And don't forget your shoes, bra, and slip -- along with any other accessories you have purchased -- so you can see how everything looks together.
+And don't forget your shoes, bra and slip— along with any other accessories you have purchased—so you can see how everything looks together.

 Your Second Fitting

-In addition, you'll want to make sure:
+In addition, make sure:

-- All your concerns from the first fitting have been addressed and fixed
+All your concerns from the first fitting have been addressed and fixed

-- You can move comfortably in your gown
+You can move comfortably in your gown

-- There is no obvious wrinkling, bunching or pulling of material
+There's no obvious wrinkling, bunching or pulling of material

 Your Final Fitting

-The Big Pick Up
+The Wedding Day Pick Up

 Preserve Your Gown